angieEncoded/notes/MISC/ESXi.md

 # ESXi Notes

+## Remove invalid VMs using the CLI
+- vim-cmd /vmsvc/getallvms to list all registered VMs
+- get the ID of the VM you removed the files for (the first column of output).
+Mine said invalid vm skipped but showed the ID
+- vim-cmd /vmsvc/unregister <id> to unregister that VM.

 ## Unlock VM if it gets hung up after a converter copy

 - Show lock files on the flat file